eraycetinay/gulp-grab/README.md

 # gulp-parse-assets

-it simply grabs files from a defined file and returns back the grabbed vinyl files to the pipe by respecting its position in sequence.
+it grabs the included files from a piped file and returns back the grabbed vinyl files to the pipe by respecting its position in sequence.

 ```
 default options;